 In World of Warcraft: Cataclysm, capital cities are generally safe havens, and very rarely have any dangerous NPCs in them (except as the result of griefers or Good Bad Bugs).
 So naturally, each expanion created events that results in attacks on capitals, and one of the first things Deathwing does after his return is attack Stormwind, for no (stated) reason other than to show he's a Not-So-Harmless Villain.
 And to chagrin of Horde fanboys, he doesn't even have the decency to burn it to the ground; he just melts some of the walls and burns the night elf neighbourhood.

 Another example of this trope occurs in the previous expansion, Wrath of the Lich King.
 Dranosh Saurfang- also known as Saurfang the Younger- is shown during the cutscene at Angrathar, the Wrathgate to cleave down three reanimated Vrykul warriors at once when a normal warrior struggles with one.
-He then attempts to confront the Lich King only to have his axe- ironically an Arcanite Reaper, a devastating weapon in vanilla World of Warcraft- shattered by Frostmourne.
+He then attempts to confront the Lich King only to have his axe- ironically an Arcanite Reaper, a devastating weapon in vanilla Wo W- shattered by Frostmourne.
 The strike knocks him to the ground and ultimately kills him.

 In the Hour of Twilight 5-man dungeon, during the final gauntlet before the last boss Archbishop Benedictus, if you look closely you can see various Earthen Ring NPCs the player met while questing in Cataclysm being killed off by generic trash mobs.
 This was presumably done to add a sense of urgency to the dungeon, but since the game does nothing to draw your attention to them, many players didn't even notice.